 2. Wall Switch Doesn’t Work

 The wall switch inside your home already has power, but it may not move your garage door.
 Likely, you have an electrical problem.
-The circuit breaker for the switch may have tripped.
+The circuit breaker for the wall control switch may have tripped.
 Other sources include bad electrical components such as the switch or needing a door opener motor replacement.

 3. Door Changes Direction Before Closing